Filter search results

 },]

-If you want to filter results based on the director and genres attributes, you must first add them to the filterableAttributes list:
+If you want to filter results based on an attribute, you must first add it to the filterableAttributes list:

 curl \